xumingming/storm-wiki/Clojure-DSL.md

   )
 ```

-Unlike the previous example, `suffix-appender` will be bound to a function that returns an `IRichBolt`.
-This is due to it using `:params` in its option map.
+Unlike the previous example, `suffix-appender` will be bound to a function that returns an `IRichBolt` rather than be an `IRichBolt` object directly.
+This is caused by specifying `:params` in its option map.
 So to use `suffix-appender` in a topology, you would do something like:

 ```clojure
 (bolt-spec {1 :shuffle}